22 small business tax deductions for your return in 2026

 One of the biggest tax deductions for small business owners is the cost of employee wages and employee benefits.
 However, you can only claim this deduction if you employ someone other than yourself.
 It doesn’t apply to sole proprietors, partners, or LLC members.

-In addition to employee salaries, you are also allowed to deduct an employee’s paid time off and commission or bonuses, as well as employment taxes related to payroll.
+In addition to employee salaries, you’re also allowed to deduct an employee’s paid time off and commission or bonuses, as well as payroll taxes.

 13. Business credit card and loan interest